iispokon/cfs-admin-api/README.md

 # Introduction
 The full set of Turnkey Admin APIs available through a REST interface.
-This was originally the CloudFS quickstart guide exposing the user and authenticate APIs but later expanded to include other Admin APIs such as /AccountState, /Create and /Delete
+This was originally the CloudFS quickstart guide merely demoing user and authenticate APIs.
+Later expanded to include the Admin APIs such as AccountState, Create and Delete

 This API was built and tested on Python 2.7.5